mbo0000/Personal-Projects/StackoverflowAnalysis/README.md

 SELECT active_date, week_join, COUNT(DISTINCT owner_user_id) AS dau FROM cohort GROUP BY 1,2 ORDER BY 1,2 DESC
 ```

 The churn rate for newly signed up users is consistently negative.
 There is a high drop-off rate for each cohort.
 The majority of our DAU tend to be more tenure with 5+ weeks who are most likely regular users.
-This also helps us narrow down our target demographic when selecting a re-engagement group.
+This also helps us dial in our target demographic when selecting a re-engagement group.

 ![image](https://github.com/mbo0000/Portfolio/blob/main/StackoverflowAnalysis/charts/cohort.png)

 Zoom into users who signed up 4 weeks or less.